hyakuhei/OSSG-Security-Practices/use_oslo_rootwrap_conscientiously.md

 ## Consequences

-* A user of the API could potentially inject input that might be included in a call to rootwrap, thus causing chaos.
+* A user of the API could potentially inject input that might be executed at high privileges due to an in-effective rootwrap configuration.

 ## References